csmir/Commands.NET/wiki/v2/Conditions.md

 ```

 Conditions are applied to the command by adding the attribute to the method.
-Modules can also be decorated with conditions, which will be applied to all commands and nested modules within the module.
+Modules can also be decorated with conditions, which will be applied to all commands and nested modules within the module, if they are allowed to.

+> [!TIP]
+> Condition propagation can be en- or disabled in the ComponentOptions provided when creating components.